NC State baseball wants to keep living the good life in NCAA Athens Super Regional

 “Every win makes you a little more confident, every win makes you a little more happy,” Avent said.

-The Pack (36-20) faces the Bulldogs (42-15) in the best-of-three series at Foley Field, and the coaches and staff will have Friday to acclimate themselves to the park and the setting at the Southeastern Conference school.
+The Pack (36-20) faces the Bulldogs (42-15) in the best-of-three series at Foley Field, and the players and coaches will have Friday to acclimate themselves to the park and the setting at the Southeastern Conference school.

 Then, it’s on.
 Game 1 is Saturday at noon, with a berth in the 2024 College World Series — and the big trip to Omaha, Nebraska — on the line in the Super Regional.